msucloudfellowship/msucloudfellowship.github.io/docs/session_serverless/docker_tutorial_for_researchers.md

 To run this new container, use this command.
 Notice that since this Image is on your

-let's say you also wanted to copy a notebook file called "example.ipynb" from the same directoery that the docker  into this container for demonstration.
+let's say you also wanted to copy a notebook file called "example.ipynb" from the same directory that the docker  into this container for demonstration.
 You could do this:

 ```dockerfile
 FROM jupyter/datascience-notebook:latest